 In April 2024, the Governmental Accounting Standards Board issued Statement No. 103 "Financial Reporting Model Improvements."
 In addition to the subtotals currently required in a proprietary fund statement of revenues, expenses, and changes in fund net position, this Statement requires that a subtotal for operating income (loss) and noncapital subsidies be presented before reporting other nonoperating revenues and expenses.
-Subsidies are defined as (1) resources received from another party or fund (a) for which the proprietary fund does not provide goods and services to the other party or fund and (b) that directly or indirectly keep the proprietary fund's current or future fees and charges lower than they would be otherwise, (2) resources provided to another party or fund (a) for which the other party or fund does not provide goods and services to the proprietary fund does not provide goods and services to the other party or fund does not provide goods and services to the other party or fund does not provide goods and services to the proprietary fund does not provide goods and services to the proprietary fund does not provide goods and services to the proprietary fund and (b) that are recoverable through the proprietary fund's current or future pricing policies, and (3) all other transfers.
+Subsidies are defined as (1) resources received from another party or fund (a) for which the proprietary fund does not provide goods and services to the other party or fund and (b) that directly or indirectly keep the proprietary fund's current or future fees and charges lower than they would be otherwise, (2) resources provided to another party or fund (a) for which the other party or fund does not provide goods and services to the proprietary fund and (b) that are recoverable through the proprietary fund's current or future pricing policies, and (3) all other transfers.
 The requirements of this statement are effective for fiscal years beginning after June 15, 2025.

 In September 2024, the Governmental Accounting Standards Board issued Statement No. 104 "Disclosure of Certain Capital Assets."
 This Statement requires certain types of capital assets to be disclosed separately in the capital assets note, including Lease assets recognized in accordance with Statement No. 87, Leases, and intangible right-to-use assets recognized in accordance with Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements, should be disclosed separately by major class of underlying asset in the capital assets note disclosures.
-Subscription assets recognized in accordance with Statements, also should be separately disclosed.
+Subscription assets recognized in accordance with Statement No. 96, Subscription-Based Information Technology Arrangements, also should be separately disclosed.
 In addition, this Statement requires intangible assets other than those three types to be disclosed separately by major class.
 This Statement also requires additional disclosures for capital assets held for sale.
 The requirements of this Statement are effective for fiscal years beginning after June 15, 2025.